json-schema-form/angular-schema-form/README.md

 ### Script Loading

 Schema form is split into two main files, `dist/schema-form.min.js` and `dist/boostrap-decorator.min.js` and they need be loaded in that order.
-AngularJ, [tv4](https://github.com/geraintluff/tv4) and [objectpath](https://github.com/mike-marcacci/objectpath) also needs to be loaded *before* Schema Form.
+AngularJS, [tv4](https://github.com/geraintluff/tv4) and [objectpath](https://github.com/mike-marcacci/objectpath) also needs to be loaded *before* Schema Form.